Welcome to the Saint Mark Parish and School Volunteer page!

 For additional information, please visit the Archdiocese of Philadelphia Office of Child and Youth Protection website at www.childyouthprotection.org or call the St. Mark Safe Environment Coordinator at (215) 788-7266 or email at firstname.lastname@example.org with any questions.

 Important: No Employee or volunteer should begin work with children without the PA State Police Criminal Record Check, Child Abuse Clearance, signed Mandated Reporter Acknowledgement and Disclosure for Provisional Employment or Volunteer Disclosure Forms.

 Employees – If they are a new hire and live out of state, the Pastor may permit them to work with children during a provisional period (90 days) if they can show proof that background check requests have been submitted, as long as they provide clearances from their state or country or residence.
 Their work with children must also be supervised during this period.

-Volunteers – If you have not lived in PA for 10 continuous years, you will have 30 days provisional period to provide clearances.
+Volunteers – If they have not lived in PA for 10 continuous years, they will have 30 days provisional period to provide clearances.

 Those who do not comply will be moved to “inactive status” and are not to be permitted to work with children until all requirements have been met.